 Solid Copper Hollow Point Features

-Lead-Free – Today, many regions simply don’t allow lead in any capacity to be used period.
-This could be on a public land or shooting range and more seem to be following this trend every year.
-Lead causes pollution to groundwater if bullets accumulate and this harms wildlife and plants and that translates to harming humans in the long run.
+- Lead-Free: Today, many regions simply don’t allow lead to be used in any capacity.
+This could be on a public land or shooting range, and more seem to be following this trend every year.
+Lead causes pollution to groundwater if bullets accumulate, which harms wildlife, plants and eventually humans.
 A solid copper bullet bypasses any and all of these issues.

-Hollow Point – The hollow point has long been the “stopping power” king and this may not change anytime soon.
-Hollow point bullets expand on impact creating a very large wound channel that’s more likely to bring down an intruder, enemy, animal or unlucky can or bottle.
-The other advantage with the rapid expansion is that unlike Full Metal Jacket bullets, the hollow point will be much less likely to overpenetrate and hurt bystanders.
+- Hollow Point: The hollow point has long been the “stopping power” king, which will probably not change any time soon.
+Hollow point bullets expand on impact, creating a very large wound channel that’s more likely to bring down an intruder, enemy, animal or unlucky can or bottle.
+The other advantage with the rapid expansion is that unlike full metal jacket bullets, the hollow point will be much less likely to overpenetrate and hurt bystanders.

-Solid Copper - Solid copper doesn’t rust, corrode, change shape or cause unwanted pollution.
-This is why it’s so popular as a plumbing material across the world.
-You can dump a ton of it into your water source and you’ll be just fine.
-If you do that with lead, you’re in serious trouble.
-Copper isn’t as heavy as lead but is a lot stronger so it’s a tradeoff in that aspect.
-Copper doesn’t expand as easily as lead so most SCHP bullets have special designs at the tip to ensure expansion happens uniformly at a certain penetration level usually.
+- Solid Copper: Solid copper doesn’t rust, corrode, change shape or cause unwanted pollution – which is why it’s so popular as a plumbing material across the world.
+Copper isn’t as heavy as lead, nor does it expand as easily, but it is a lot stronger.
+Most SCHP bullets have special designs at the tip to ensure expansion happens uniformly at a certain penetration level.

-Versatility – This bullet can be used for just about anything unless HP bullets aren’t allowed where you’re trying to use them.
-Hunting, varmint control, home defense, concealed carry and target shooting is all acceptable for the SCHP.
-It comes in most calibers imaginable from the .22LR to large handguns and most types of rifle.
+- Versatility: This bullet can be used for just about anything unless hollow point bullets are banned.
+Hunting, varmint control, home defense, concealed carry and target shooting are all acceptable uses for the SCHP.
+It comes in most calibers imaginable, from the .22LR to large handguns and most rifle types.

 Solid Copper Hollow Point Uses

 As mentioned above, the versatility of the SCHP knows few bounds.
-Many of us first encountered it with our plinking .22’s as youngsters and probably again when we got our hands on a revolver.
-The one area this ammo isn’t tremendously popular is with automatic pistols.
+Many of us first encountered it when plinking .22s as youngsters, and probably again when we got our hands on a revolver.
+The one area this ammo isn’t tremendously popular, however, is with automatic pistols.